On this day…

 The weight in his pocket would distract his writing, so he reached in and took out the polished revolver, placing it gently on the table to his right.’

-Balmaceda left a wife, Emilia de Toro Herrera Balmaceda, and many children.
+Balmaceda left a wife, Emilia de Toro Herrera Balmaceda, and seven children.

 11 August 1848